tenebrius1/tp/docs/DeveloperGuide.md

 Given below are instructions to test the app manually.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** These instructions only provide a starting point for testers to work on; testers are expected to do more exploratory testing.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** These instructions only provide a starting point for testers to work on; testers are expected to do more exploratory testing.<br>All tutors and students used in the test cases below are based off the sample data given when the application is first launched.<br>Please reload the sample data after testing each section below.
 </div>

 ### Launch and shutdown